 - Focus on member engagement.
 Launch campaigns early to confirm member contact information and that existing communication channels are effective.
 The post-COVID redetermination effort demonstrated the importance of maintaining strong member outreach to keep eligible individuals from falling through the cracks.

-If organizations haven’t yet digitized their care coordination workflows and resource network navigation systems, now is the time.
+The urgency for organizations to digitize their care coordination workflows and resource network navigation systems has never been greater.
 Digital intake, verification, and closed-loop referral systems that integrate with workforce, care management, and electronic health record (EHR) platforms can help individuals more easily navigate job training programs and document work activities for verification.
+This modern, integrated approach will ensure that administrative costs do not outweigh potential program savings.

 The ultimate goal shared across the ecosystem remains the same: supporting economic mobility and prosperity and connecting individuals to meaningful opportunities for employment and training.
 By focusing on this shared objective and building on existing strengths, organizations can prepare for whatever budget and logistics changes may come while continuing to serve their communities effectively.

+Digitizing the social safety net does just that by maximizing efficiency in service delivery while dramatically reducing logistical burden and administrative costs for MCOs and providers.
 As the Medicaid administration landscape evolves, organizations that focus on member-centered service delivery, leverage technology effectively, and maintain strong community partnerships will be well-positioned to adapt to whatever change comes next.

 About Carla Nelson